jdc-cunningham/hover-zoom-module/README.md

 ## Code implementation

-There is a compressed file which includes a copy of jQuery, a css-reset file, actual code itself and the sample images.
+There is a compressed file which includes a copy of jQuery, the actual code itself and the sample images.

 ### Static implementation